 Bids on privately rented properties are based on band and how long you have been in this band.
 This means that once you place your bid, your bid position will change to take into account what band you are in and how long you have been in that band.
 People above you in the shortlist will be those people that are either in a higher band or have been in the band longer.

 There is no fixed day that landlords shortlist properties.
-This means that there is no set day that you will hear whether your bid has been sucessful.
+This means that there is no set day that you will hear whether your bid has been successful.
 You should regularly check your 'my bids' section of your account for updates.
 The council will not be able to tell you when you will hear about a property.

 You will only be contacted by the landlord once you appear at the top of the shortlist.
 If someone above you on the shortlist is offered the property, you will not be contacted and your 'my bids' page will show 'bid unsuccessful'.
+If you want to discuss reasons as to why your bid was unsuccessful please contact the individual Housing Association.

 This means that you do not meet the criteria for any of the properties that have been advertised.
 For example, this may be because the properties that have been advertised have 2 bedrooms and you only require 1 bedroom; or the properties have an age limit of over 55 and you are under 55 years.

-If you have been allocated less bedrooms than your household needs,this is usually due to an error on the application form.
+If you have been allocated less bedrooms than your household needs, this is usually due to an error on the application form.

 Go to section 3 on your application 'Your other household members' details'.
 Check for each household member whether you have answered 'yes' to the question 'does this household member share a bedroom with you'.
 If the household member will not be sharing a bedroom with you when you move, you need to select 'no'.
 You will need to click through your application to the end and resubmit.
 This should update your bedroom requirements.